raghavp96/raghavp96.github.io/README.md

     public	https://github.com/raghavp96/raghavp96.github.io.git (push)
     ```

-- I want to not have to deal with building the app and pushing the build output to Github, but GithubPages requires it. the public remote is then where I want to push that, keeping it away from the source code.
+- I want to not have to deal with building the app and pushing the build output to Github on my `master` branch, but Github Pages requires it (otherwise I wouldn't be able to use the default user namespace for my website).
+The `public` remote's master branch is where I push the build output, keeping it away from the source code (which remains in `origin master`.

-- To push then - we run `./deploy.sh`, which will push to origin master and also push the build folder to public remote's master.
+- To push then - we run `./deploy.sh`, which will:

-## Dead code elimination
+    - push the committed source code to `origin master`

-Create Elm App comes with an setup for dead code elimination which relies on the elm compiler flag `--optimize` and `uglifyjs`.
+    - build the project with `elm-app build`, push the build folder to `public master`